Symmetric space, strongly isotropy irreducibility and equigeodesic properties: Introduction

 Here a product decomposition $G/H=G_1/H_1\times \cdots\times G_m/H_m$ for a homogeneous manifold means that $G=G_1\times\cdots\times G_m$, $H=H_1\times\cdots H_n$ with $H_i=H\cap G_i$ for each $i$.

 Theorem A is a reformulation of Theorem \ref{main-thm-1}.
-On one hand, it indicates that the classification for some connected simply connected Riemannian equigeodesic spaces can be reduced to that for compact strongly isotropy irreducible spaces \cite{Kr1975,Ma1961-1,Ma1961-2,Ma1966,Wo1968}.
-On the other hand, it points out the subtle issue that the Riemannian equigeodesic property for $G/H$ depends not only on Lie algebras but also on Lie groups (see Remark \ref{remark}).
-So our knowledge on Riemannian equigeodesic space which is not connected or not simply connected is still quite limited.
+Firstly, it provides a new description for compact strongly isotropy irreducible spaces and their products (see \cite{Be1995} or Theorem 27 in \cite{BG2014}).
+Secondly, it reduces the classification for some connected simply connected Riemannian equigeodesic spaces to that for compact strongly isotropy irreducible spaces \cite{Kr1975,Ma1961-1,Ma1961-2,Ma1966,Wo1968}.
+Finally, it implies that the Riemannian equigeodesic space property for $G/H$ depends not only on Lie algebras but also on Lie groups (see Remark \ref{remark}), so our knowledge on Riemannian equigeodesic space which is not connected or not simply connected is still quite limited.

 For Finsler equigeodesic space, we have